 Finding a job may be a rather challenging task, even at the stage of creating a resume.
 Sometimes, you may not know how to organize your CV properly or make the information about yourself attractive for a potential employer.
 In such conditions, a person may think that the best variant is to refer to cheating and all possible ways to simplify the work on a resume.
 Such people forget that recruiters of solid companies use plagiarism-checking tools while reviewing the resumes of applicants created in different MS Office formats.
-In this text, we will explain which situations may trigger such tools and how to avoid plagiarism in one’s resume.
+In this text, we will explain which situations may trigger such tools and how to use plagiarism checker for resume & how to avoid plagiarism

 What is a Plagiarism Checker?